 Similarly, a 5-hour brunch wedding might run $75-100 per plate, which you can consider looking into to have a better idea of the per-plate pricing.

 Giving what you are comfortable with is definitely key.
-These are average “generic” amounts usually given, but no one should dictate or push you to give more than what you are comfortable, or are more than willing to give.
+These are average “generic” amounts usually given, but no one should dictate or push you to give more than what you are comfortable with, or are more than willing to give.

 Addressing it to one of the couples (not both names or married names) will make it more manageable.
 It is safe to assume that one of them will have a bank account on their own.
 How they move things around is up to them.